CBN’ll retain high interest rates to tame inflation — Cardoso

 Speaking on the fluctuating value of the naira against the US dollar, Cardoso said the situation had now stabilised.

-“Investors had previously tended to head for the window in response to currency fluctuations.
+“Investors had previously had a tendency to head for the window in response to currency fluctuations.
 But now, there had been a fundamental shift.
 They’re getting more comfortable with the market,” he stated.

 Markets have generally welcomed the CBN’s stance under Cardoso, but the policies do not receive universal domestic support, with businesses complaining about the high cost of credit even as foreign portfolio investors have gradually returned to the country.